Nobody knows exactly how many rats are living in New York City, but in 2014 statisticians estimated their population to be around 2 million.

 Norway rats prefer to live close to the ground, digging holes and burrows near bushes and other vegetation.

-Rat burrows usually contain around 3 feet of underground tunnels with multiple entry points, which can sometimes extend under concrete and buildings.
+Rat burrows usually have multiple entry points and contain around 3 feet of underground tunnels that can sometimes extend under concrete and buildings.

 New York City rats can establish burrows anywhere that has soft dirt at ground level or below, especially around bushes and vegetation.
-Common sites where rats might be burrowing include:
+Common sites where rats burrow include:

 - Sidewalk planters and tree beds